wkaisertexas/HIP/docs/tutorials/reduction.rst

 .. note::

     The order in which blocks are scheduled isn't guaranteed by the API, even though all GPUs in existence schedule them the same way, monotonically increasing in their block id.
 Relying on this implicitly, the last block of a grid is in the optimal position to observe the side-effects of all other blocks (using spinlocks, or anything else) without occupying a Multi Processor for longer than necessary.

-Without launching a second kernel, have the last block collect the results of all other blocks from GDS (either implicitly exploiting the sceduling behavior or relying on Global Wave Sync, yet another AMD-specific feature) to merge them for a final tree-like reduction.
+Without launching a second kernel, have the last block collect the results of all other blocks from GDS (either implicitly exploiting the scheduling behavior or relying on Global Wave Sync, yet another AMD-specific feature) to merge them for a final tree-like reduction.

 .. note::

     Both GDS and GWS aren't covered by the HIP API but reserved features of the runtime.
-Invoking these functionalities currently requires inline AMDGCN assemby.
+Invoking these functionalities currently requires inline AMDGCN assembly.
 Furthermore because the GDS isn't virtualized by the runtime, imposing further restrictions on concurrent scheduling of other kernels.

 Conclusion
 ==========